-- Find that the existing and, for a limited period, continuing use of the existing boat dock and appurtenant facilities do not substantially interfere with Public Trust needs and values at this location and are consistent with the common law Public Trust Doctrine. - Find that the existing and, for a limited period, continuing use of the existing bank protection is not generally associated with Public Trust uses, but the current use does not substantially interfere with Public Trust needs and values at this location, at this time. - 3.
+- Find that the existing and, for a limited period, continuing use of the existing boat dock and appurtenant facilities, do not substantially interfere with Public Trust needs and values at this location and is consistent with the common law Public Trust Doctrine. - 2.
+Find that the existing and, for a limited period, continuing use of the existing retaining wall, one concrete pad with wooden platform and roof; one uncovered concrete pad with barbecue grills; built-in bench are not generally associated with Public Trust uses, but the current use does not substantially interfere with Public Trust needs and values at this location, at this time. - 3.
 Find that issuing the proposed lease is in the best interests of the State.